wp-plugins/squirrly-seo/readme.txt

 Once you have bigger content marketing needs, you can opt-in to upgrade to the PRO Plan.

 = Does the Free Plan offer all the features? =
 Yes.
 As of January 2014 all the features are also included in the free plan.
 There is NO trial period, NO other features that can be activated by paying money for the plugin.
 The free version has all a small wordpress site or blog needs to get started with SEO and Content Marketing.
+These are the blogs on which owners want to publish about 5 articles / month, analyze 5 different seo keywords, need a general Audit of their whole site and want to see the SEO analytics for their last posts.

 = What about the PRO Plan? =
 The PRO Plan is for those with bigger content marketing and SEO needs.
 For anything regarding the paid plans, go to our website: squirrly.co | The wordpress directory listing is only to be used for concerns regarding the Free version.
 You can get the PRO Plan after you've installed the plugin from this directory.